 2. Don’t Wash Hair With Hot Water

 Using very hot water to wash your scalp and hair might aggravate Vata dosha, i.e increase in the dryness of the scalp, which may, in turn, result in unwanted dandruff.

 3. Don’t Stay Under The Sun For Long

 Overexposure to ultraviolet (UV) radiations from the sun causes sunburn, which damages your scalp skin cells, which your body sheds off as dandruff later.

 4. Avoid Excessive Hair Styling Products

-Styling products like hair sprays, gels, etc. make your scalp greasy, which gets mixed with dead cells forming oily dandruff.
-Similarly, usage of hairdryers and chemical hair colors dry out the natural oils in the scalp causing dry dandruff.
+Styling products like hair sprays, gels, etc. make your scalp greasy, which gets mixed with dead cells forming oily dandruff (Kapha-Vata).
+Similarly, usage of hairdryers and chemical hair colors dry out the natural oils in the scalp causing Pitta-Vata type dandruff.

 Risk Factors Of Dandruff

 Although it is rare to have medical complications with Dandruff, one may need to seek immediate medical help in the following conditions: